Mihnea1711/ML/README.md

 Implement the K-means algorithm for a set of points in the plane and visualize the clustering results.
 You can utilize the provided source code accompanying the lab documentation.
 Test the implementation using points from the files knnpoints3.txt, knnpoints4.txt, and knnpoints_uniform.txt.
 #### Determining Optimal K:
 Determine the optimal value of K, which yields compact and well-separated clusters, using the silhouette coefficient method.
 The silhouette coefficient (SC) measures the quality of clustering.
 It is calculated based on the average distance between points within clusters (a), and the minimum average distance between a point and points in other clusters (b).
 The silhouette coefficient for a point is given by s(i) = (b(i) – a(i)) / max(a(i), b(i)).
 The best value of K is the one that maximizes the average silhouette coefficient.

+## Lab 2: Data Classification with K-Nearest Neighbors
+### Introduction
+Data classification involves assigning elements to categories based on their features or attributes.
+K-Nearest Neighbors (KNN) is a popular classification algorithm that determines the class membership of a new element by considering the classes of its k nearest known neighbors.
+This lab explores both the basic KNN algorithm and its variant with weighted neighbors.

+### K-Nearest Neighbors Algorithm
+The KNN algorithm classifies data by considering the classes of its nearest neighbors.
+We implement both the basic KNN algorithm and its weighted variant, where the contribution of each neighbor to the classification is weighted based on its distance from the new point.

+### Testing and Validation
+To evaluate the performance of the classifier, we test it on a separate set of data not used during training.
+Testing involves measuring the classification error, which is the percentage of points misclassified by the algorithm.
+Additionally, we perform validation to determine the optimal value of k, the number of nearest neighbors to consider, using both simple validation and cross-validation techniques.

+### Requirements
+    Algorithm Implementation: Implement the basic KNN algorithm and its weighted variant.
+Apply KNN to new points and visualize the classification results.

+    Error Calculation: Calculate the classification error of the KNN algorithm for the original dataset (without additional points) using a specific value of k (e.g., k=3).
+Split the data into 60% for training and 40% for testing.

+    Validation: Conduct validation to identify the best value of k.
+Split the data into training, validation, and test sets.
+Perform simple validation by evaluating the classification error for different values of k and selecting the one with the lowest error.
+Additionally, conduct cross-validation by partitioning the data into multiple subsets and averaging the errors across different values of k.